What I love about Baked Boursin Chicken with Spinach and Tomatoes

 - 1/4 cup extra virgin olive oil

-- 150g "Herbs and Garlic" Boursin cheese
+- 150 grams "Herbs and Garlic" Boursin cheese

-- 2 tsp sea salt divided
+- 2 teaspoons sea salt divided

-- 1 tsp black pepper divided
+- 1 teaspoon black pepper divided

 - fresh parsley chopped, for garnishing (optional)